vill-listio/ci3_imron/readme.rst

-Please Extract system rar before use
+Ekstrak system rar sebelum digunakan

 ###################
 What is CodeIgniter